WycliffeAssociates/btt-recorder-docs/docs/sharing.rst

 You can share your recordings from the Information window of the project.
 To open the Information window:

 1. On the Project Manager screen, tap the **Information icon** (gray circle with an "i" in it) next to the project that you want to export or upload.
+(See `Information icon <https://btt-recorder.readthedocs.io/en/latest/mainscreens.html#information-icon>`_

 2. The Information window opens.
 The icons along the bottom right of the window enable you to share your recordings.
 These icons are explained in the next few paragraphs.